ballerina-platform/module-ballerinax-oracledb.driver/Package.md

 |Xmlparserv2 | **21.3.0.0** |

-> The above are released under the [Oracle Free Use Terms and Conditions](https://www.oracle.com/downloads/licenses/oracle-free-license.html).
+> The above OracleDB drivers are released under the [Oracle Free Use Terms and Conditions](https://www.oracle.com/downloads/licenses/oracle-free-license.html).

 ## Usage